RocketMan/zookeeper/README.md

-The PHP setup can be installed either by manually installing its constituent components or by installing and integrated 'XAMPP' framework.
-The procedure using the latter is as follows:
+The PHP setup can be installed either by manually installing its constituent components or by installing an integrated XAMPP or LAMPP framework.
+The procedure is as follows:

   - cd <SRC_DIR>
   - git clone https://github.com/RocketMan/zookeeper.git
-  - git checkout -b kzsu
-  - Install XAMPP, eg www.apachefriends.org and run XAMPP Control Panel
+  - Install Apache, PHP and MySql
   - set port in httpd.conf to <SOME_PORT>
   - edit htdocs in httpd.conf to point to <SRC_DIR>
+  - check that date.timezone in php.ini is correct
   - start Apache & hit localhost:<SOME_PORT> - should get PHP error page

+Note that there are two active branches for Zookeeper, eg master and kzsu.
+In order to minimize the differences between the two branches two CSS helper classes are provided: genericVisible and kzsuVisible that can be used to enable implementation specific markup.
+Also note that PHP's default timezone must be configured in your php.ini since PHP no longer obtains it from the OS.

 2. Create a database and populate it using the scripts in the 'db' directory;
   run 'mysql -u root' and enter the following: